 The office will not take any messages over the phone for changing your child's way to go home.
-An email, fax, or personal visit is required to make these changes.
+A 24 hour written notice is required to be given to the homeroom teacher to make a change.
 This is for the safety of our students and will be strictly enforced.